NWalker1208/embattled/eal.md

   .data 12 34
 ```

 As previously mentioned, instruction operands can reference labels by name.
-When the program is assembled, label references are replaced with the memory address of the instruction or data to which the label was applied.
+When an EAL program is assembled, each label reference is replaced with the memory address of the instruction or data to which the label was applied.
 For example, the following EAL instruction will jump to the memory address of whatever instruction has the `start` label:

 ```
   jmp @start
 ```

 Labels can also be used to force the labeled instruction or data to begin at a particular memory address.
-In fact, a label can exist without a name, in which case it is only used to specify the address of the instruction or data after it.
+This is done by placing an at sign (`@`) after the label name followed by the 16-bit hexadecimal address.
+If the name is blank (i.e., there is nothing before the at sign), then the label only specifies the address of the instruction or data to which it is applied without assigning that address a name.

 ```
 values@F000: